Service Provider Spotlight – We Are All America

 We Are All America - Arizona, United States

-At a time in American history in which the future for asylum seekers and refugees grows increasingly uncertain, we can draw strength from the many organizations that continue responding in real time to threats against displaced populations.
+At a time in American history in which the future for asylum seekers and refugees grows increasingly uncertain, we can draw strength from the many organizations that continue responding in real time to threats against displaced populations checking the essay writing service.
 One such organization is We Are All America, whose aim is to welcome refugees and protect asylum seekers through grassroots community organizing.
 This week we spoke with Nejra Sumic, an Arizona state refugee organizer with We Are All America, to better understand what she and her colleagues are doing to help ensure that refugees and asylum seekers remain a vital part of the American fabric.
 We encourage you to learn more about We Are All America and see how you can make a difference in your community by visiting their website.

 What inspired you to become involved in this line of work?

 Nejra Sumic: I arrived in the U.S. at 9-years-old from Spain where my family temporarily sought refuge after having fled Bosnia.
 As a child, the process of adapting to a new culture is a bit easier, but it inevitably comes with its fair share of challenges.
 For instance, I spoke my native language of Bosnian and Spanish upon arrival.
 Nobody in my class spoke Bosnian and only a few people spoke Spanish.
 I therefore relied heavily on the support of my school’s ESL program.
 In the program, I was at least able to connect with other Spanish speakers.

 What does a typical day look like for you as a refugee organizer?

 Nejra Sumic: Most of my day consists of planning around our campaigns and meeting with different organizations to build our efforts and grow our base.

 What is your proudest accomplishment since starting your work with We Are All America?